jeff-hykin/ai_robotics/lab2.md

 > _Note:_ For inspiration, check out Simon Penny's `Petit Mal` robot art installation back in 1996 when he had to use ultrasonics instead of cameras [here](https://simonpenny.net/works/petitmal.html).

-### Things to keep in mind for the programmer

-- **Rapid reflexes**: The reaction needs to be fast, not 3 seconds after you clap.
-- **Not breaking the motors or linkages by overextending**: Does your program expect the robot to start from the same location (aka a neutral position) every time?
-Or does it handle reacting within safe operational range of the links from any starting location?
-- **Parameters**: How does the program let the sensitivity of volume of the noise and closeness to SB's face to be changed?
-Is it hardcoded, a command line parameter, or dynamic?

-## Conceptual and implementation questions
+# Part 2: Answer questions

 - What is the difference between implicit and explicit coordination?
 - What were the releasers, perceptual schemas, motor schemas, and behavioral schemas?
 - How did SB produce a reasonable emergent behavior from implicit coordination?
 - Draw the actigrams for the behaviors.
 - What behaviors do you think Simon Penny used in `Petit Mal`?